Joseph D. Moody

+Early life and education

 Moody was born in Ashland, Ohio in 1841.
 He attended school in Ashland.
 On November 2, 1861, he enlisted in Co.
 I, 42nd Ohio Infantry of which regiment James A. Garfield was colonel.
 For nearly a year, he acted as Garfield's private secretary.
-Serving for 37 months, he was promoted to the rank of first lieutenant, an mudstered out with that rank.
+Serving for 37 months, he was promoted to the rank of first lieutenant, and mustered out with that rank.

 After leaving the service, he studied dentistry with Dr. Barcklay in Dalton, Ohio, and later completed his course in the Chicago Dental College.

+Career

-In 1869, he married Kate Cameron in Jesup, Iowa, and, after a few years, removed to Mendota, Illinois, where they lived for 20 years.
-During this period, Moody, in addition to his professional duties, was active in Sunday school work, both in the county and in the state, taking especial interest in the better training of Sunday School teachers, and being the county secretary for some years.
-For several years he served as president of the city board of education.
+In addition to his professional duties, Moody was active in Sunday school work, both in the county and in the state, taking especial interest in the better training of Sunday School teachers, and being the county secretary for some years.
+For several years, he served as president of the city board of education.

-In 1893, they moved to Los Angeles, California, and he built up a large and lucrative practice.
+Removing to Los Angeles, California in 1893, he built up a large and lucrative practice.
 Moody was prominently identified with Sunday School work, and was for a number of years superintendent of Sunday School normal work in Southern California.
 He served as president of the Southern California Dental Association, and was at the time of his death lecturer in the Dental Department of the University of Southern California.
 He was a member of the Los Angeles Academy of Science.